odbol/OSC-Test-Suite-for-Android/README.txt

 https://github.com/odbol/OSCLib

 Please download the library, import the "android/AndrOscDemo/" project into your workspace, and add it to this project's build path.
+Make sure to Export it in your build path.

 KNOWN BUGS:
 ===============